The first time you hear someone yell “Happy Folk Fest!” followed by a roar of cheers that rolls across the campground, you’ll feel right at home.

 If you are being dropped off at the festival, let the volunteer who is directing you into the parking lot know.
 They will direct you to a drop-off area.
 The friend who’s dropping you off can then follow the signs to exit the parking area and be on their way.

 If you ride your bike to the festival, but are not part of the official Bike Ride to Site, enter the parking lot by the path from the Festival Drive crosswalk.
-Head south to the Main Gate Box Office (labeled Main Gate on the map) to exchange your ticket for a wristband.
+Head south to the Main Gate Box Office (labelled Main Gate on the map) to exchange your ticket for a wristband.

 Whether you were dropped off or cycled in, once you have your wristband head north, across the Festival Drive crosswalk and into the Festival Campground by the South End Gate.

 Campground shelters have been built out of reclaimed materials and are great places to gather, meet your neighbours and find refuge from the rain or the hot afternoon sun.
-Communcal fire pits are placed by these shelters so you can pick a tune on your guitars together 'round a fire!
+Communal fire pits are placed by these shelters so you can pick a tune on your guitars together 'round a fire!